High-Frequency Jump Tests: Which Test Should We Use?: Tuning parameter choice

-\begin{enumerate} \item[(i)] \textit{Significance level. }All tests are, of course, subject to the selection of a significance level, which determines the value beyond which the null hypothesis of `no jump' is rejected.
-Tauchen \& Zhou (2011) suggest the use of a `small' significance level (in the range of 0.1\% - 1\%), based on their simulation study involving the BNS test.
-As noted earlier, ABD suggest a value of 0.001\% to offset the size distortion associated with the multiple testing feature of their procedure.
-However, there does not appear to be widespread consensus in the literature regarding the choice of the significance level for the other tests.
+All tests are, of course, subject to the selection of a significance level, which determines the value beyond which the null hypothesis of `no jump' is rejected.
+Although certain authors suggest the use of certain (typically small) significance levels (e.g. Tauchen and Zhou, 2011; ABD), there does not appear to be widespread consensus in the literature regarding this choice.
 It is important to recognize that use of a higher level of significance will automatically lead to the identification of a greater number of apparent `jumps', including those having a relatively small magnitude, according to the usual trade-off between the size of a test and its power in a neighbourhood of the null hypothesis of no jump.
 Thus, if the desired focus is to detect (and subsequently measure) jumps with reasonably large magnitude only, then a small significance level should be selected.
-In Section \ref{emp} we document inferential results based on significance levels of 0.1\%, 0.5\% and 1\% for the three preliminary tests used therein (BNS, CPR and MEDRV) to produce the jump measures.
+In Section 4 we conduct all size and power assessments based on two significance levels: 5\% and 1\%.